macnetic/faust/README.txt

 Windows install :
 Warning :
-for Matlab installation, function where doesn't work when Path name have space caracter like "Program file". please prefers a witout space path like "programfiles" where gcc // where g++ // where cmake // where make must be available.
+for Matlab installation, function "where" doesn't work when Path name have space caracter like "Program file". please prefers a witout space path like "programfiles" where gcc // where g++ // where cmake // where make must be available.